 Her work is represented in private collections across the UK, the US, Indonesia, Lebanon, UAE, Italy and Switzerland.

-Farrell's practice has been discussed and published by, amongst others, The Telegraph, The Guardian, RPS Journal, RPS Contemporary Group, BBC arabic, The Saatchi Gallery Magazine ART&MUSIC, ArtTribune, Photomonitor, Deco Magazine, pample-mousse, Foci Magazine, The Daily Star, L'Orient LE JOUR.
+Farrell's practice has been discussed and published by, amongst others, The Telegraph, The Guardian, RPS Journal, RPS Contemporary Group, BBC arabic, The Saatchi Gallery Magazine ART&MUSIC, ArtTribune, Photomonitor, Deco Magazine, pample-mousse, Foci Magazine, Journal of Mediterranean Studies, The Daily Star, L'Orient LE JOUR.

 Taylor Wessing Photographic Portrait Prize 2017, page 69 (exhibition catalogue)